 The two of us started back down the hallway.
 From behind me I heard one of them scream, followed by many footsteps chasing us.

-“Grab our stuff and get out the exit,” I scream to Drake down the hallway.
+“Grab our stuff and get outside,” I screamed to Drake down the hallway.

 He took our bags in hand and quickly sprinted towards the door.
 He ran out into the night, and the two of us were close behind him.
 As my boots came in contact with the snow, I turned on my heels and slammed the door shut.
 I grabbed the crowbar propped against the building that we had used to scrape ice from the threshold and brought it down with all my might on to the door handle.
 As it sheared off, I heard the locking mechanisms inside break as well.

-The Shape now stood in front of the front door to the camp.
+The Shape now stood before the front door of the camp.
 I hadn’t seen it move during our escape, and I was thankful that it didn’t get us.
 At first it remained motionless in front of the door.
 Then, the door flew right off its hinges.
 I watched as it soared through the air and landed in a nearby snow embankment.
-The screams of everyone still inside the camp echoed out into the night.
+The screams of everyone still inside the camp echoed out into the night louder than naturally possible.
 I turned away and faced forward.
 I knew that whatever was about to happen to them, I didn’t want to see it.

 We’ve been traveling for a couple of hours.
 I wanted to sleep, but every time I close my eyes, all I see are the faces of those monsters in that room.
 I’ve come to the conclusion that it would be the best use of my time to write everything that’s happened over the past couple of days.

-The sun is almost completely set, but we finally made it to the radar station.
-We got turned around once or twice, but were lucky enough that David was able to correct us before we veered too far off course.
-The three of us took turns driving during the day.
-We had not gotten much sleep over the past few days and needed to rest up.
+We finally made it to the radar station.
+We got turned around once or twice but were lucky enough that David was able to correct us before we veered too far off course.
+The three of us took turns driving during.
+We had not gotten much sleep during the days prior to our departure and needed to rest up.
 I had never driven a vehicle like this before, but there’s a first time for everything.

-We had one person driving while the other up front read the map.
+We had one person driving while the other sat up front and read the map.
 Whoever sat in the back seat would keep an eye out behind us for The Shape in case it followed us.
-We haven’t seen it since last night.
 I don’t know whether to be grateful that we lost it, or fear that it could appear at any moment.
 Either way, I refuse to let my guard down.

 We’ve secured ourselves in the radar station until a rescue team can come for us.
 We radioed them and were told that it would take two days for a team to reach us.
 There’s no bad weather in sight, so we don’t need to worry about them getting delayed like last time.
 The only thing that we need to be vigilant of is The Shape.